Cyclic Defense GAN Against Speech Adversarial Attacks

-The fourth variant of Eq.~\ref{eq:generalEqu} is called Metamorph, and it was proposed by Chen {\it et al.}~\cite{chen2020metamorph}.
+The fourth variant of Eq.~\ref{eq:generalEqu}, proposed by Chen {\it et al.}~\cite{chen2020metamorph}, is called Metamorph.
 The EOT operation incorporated in this attack is based on a novel filter set using channel impulse response (CIR) operators.
-CIR is fundamentally similar to the RIR but instead of only simulating room configurations, it mainly focuses on the speaker-microphone (SM) pairs' geometrical position (Eq.~\ref{eq:metamorphattack}).
+CIR is fundamentally similar to the RIR but instead of only simulating room configurations, it mainly focuses on the speaker-microphone (SM) pairs' geometrical position:

 where $\alpha_{m}$ makes a trade-off between the adversarial signal quality and the attack success rate, and $m$ refers to the total number of SM pairs.
-This attack was primarily developed for the DeepSpeech model, and it has shown a great performance in debasing the transcription performance of such a advanced speech-to-text system.
+This attack was developed for the DeepSpeech model, and it has shown an outstanding performance in debasing the transcription performance of such a speech-to-text system.
+Qin {\it et al.}~\cite{qin2019imperceptible} developed the fifth variant of Eq.~\ref{eq:generalEqu}.

-The fifth variant of Eq.~\ref{eq:generalEqu} was developed by Qin {\it et al.}~\cite{qin2019imperceptible}.
 They introduced a very reliable implementation for the EOT operation, which is called the Robust Attack.
 Moreover, this white-box attack is targeted and uses both $\ell_{net} (\cdot)$ and a masking threshold loss function $\ell_{m} (\cdot)$ as follows:

 where $\tau_{c}$ is the filter set defined after CIR simulations.
-The Robust Attack has been developed to attack the Lingvo transcription system, and the experiments have demonstrated the capability of this algorithm in crafting high-quality adversarial signals.

-Developing a black-box variant for Eq.~\ref{eq:generalEqu} is very challenging since simulating RIR and CIR filter sets using the common environmental settings might not be feasible.
-However, there are some approximation-based attack algorithms for such an aim: the multi-objective optimization attack (MOOA) \cite{khare2018adversarial} and the genetic algorithm attack \cite{taori2019targeted}.
-These attacks are based on achieving a surrogate model for the victim transcription system via heuristic or greedy formulation.
-The behavior of the loss function can be approximated by solving for an objective function with respect to the model's incorrect prediction.
+The Robust Attack was developed to attack the Lingvo transcription system, and the experiments have demonstrated the capability of this algorithm in crafting high-quality adversarial signals.
+Developing a black-box variant for Eq.~\ref{eq:generalEqu} is challenging since simulating RIR and CIR filter sets using common environmental settings might not be feasible.
+However, there are some approximation-based attack algorithms, such as the multi-objective optimization attack (MOOA)~\cite{khare2018adversarial} and the genetic algorithm attack~\cite{taori2019targeted}.
+These attacks are based on building a surrogate model for the victim transcription system via heuristic or greedy formulation.